FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Conclusion

 \section{Conclusion}

-In this work, we present a novel approach to tackle the underexplored feature shift problem in the federated learning (FL) setting, where the datasets of the different clients have non-IID features.
-The proposed Federated Representation Augmentation (FRAug) method performs client-personalized augmentation in the embedding space to improve the generalization ability of the clients classification model.
-We note that no data is shared in the input space, protecting the sensitive and confidential information w.r.t. the input instances.
-For that, we optimize a shared generative model to synthesize embeddings by exploiting the clients knowledge learned from their different feature distributions.
+In this work, we present a novel approach to tackle the under-explored feature non-IID problem in FL.
+The proposed Federated Representation Augmentation (FRAug) method performs client-personalized augmentation in the embedding space to improve the training robustness against feature distribution shift.
+For that, we optimize a shared generative model to synthesize embeddings by exploiting knowledge from all clients.
 The output client-agnostic embeddings are then transformed into client-specific embeddings by local Representation Transformation Networks (RTNets).
-Our empirical evaluation on three benchmark datasets involving feature distribution shift demonstrated the effectiveness of our method which outperformed the prior approaches, achieving new state-of-the-art results in this underexplored FL setting.
-Furthermore, the validation results on the medical dataset illustrated the maturity of our method for real-world applications and further signify its robustness and scalability.
+FRAug achieves state-of-the-art results on three benchmark datasets involving feature distribution.
+Moreover, the superb results of FRAug on a medical dataset illustrate its effectiveness and scalability on complex real-world FL applications.